-Blonde gone rogue is the idea of breaking free and enjoying bold color combinations.
+Blonde gone rogue is the idea of breaking free and enjoying bold colour combinations.
 It is the expression of youth, passion and freedom.
 Founded by two sisters who have been dreaming of starting their own brand since they were teens.
 In pursuit of this desire, one took up business studies and the other - fashion.
 The aim of the brand is to produce high-quality womenswear with a playful twist.
 Sustain me - their latest collection is their first fully sustainable one, made up entirely by recycled and organic styles.
 Each design has its own story of sustainability that you can read by scanning a code on the hangtag.
 Join them in their mission for a better, more sustainable tomorrow!
 Designed in Amsterdam x Produced by in Bulgaria.
 We sat down with one of the sisters, Denitsa to learn more about their brand.

 How did blonde gone rogue begin?